Tuesday, March 3, 2015

 Lora had Meadow's Pedi Sure shipped to Doctor Stanford's Office.

-We meet Jill, from Dr. Stanford’s office, in front of Stanford Hospital, to pick up the Pedi-Sure.
+We met Jill from Dr. Stanford's office in front of Stanford Hospital to pick up the Pedi-Sure.

-Both Lora and Jill got wet while loading the Pedi-Sure into the car because it was pouring down rain.
+Both Lora and Jill got wet while loading the Pedi-Sure into the car because it was pouring.

 Lora parked the car in the parking deck at Lucile Packard Children's Hospital.

-We met with Dr. Dodd in neurosurgery, he is doing Meadows's angiogram, and he explains the procedure that he will be doing on Meadow.
+We met with Dr. Dodd in the neurosurgery department.
+He is doing Meadows's angiogram and explained the procedure he will be doing on Meadow.

 Dr. Dodd said Meadow will be under anesthesia until the Angio and the second part of the SPEC SCAN are completed.

-The doctor came looking for Lora and me, but he could not Lora because she had fallen asleep at the door in the lobby and I had gone downstairs to use the restroom.
+The doctor came looking for Lora and me, but he couldn't find Lora because she had fallen asleep at the lobby door, and I had gone downstairs to use the restroom.

-When the doctor did find Lora he explained what had happened and he took her back to be with Meadow.
+When the doctor found Lora,, he explained what had happened, and took her back to be with Meadow.

-When I returned to the lobby a male nurse took me back to PICU.
+When I returned to the lobby, a male nurse took me back to the PICU.

-Meadow was placed in PICU overnight, to be watched, Lora and I stayed with Meadow until 12 A.M.
+Meadow was placed in the PICU overnight for observation.
+Lora and I stayed with Meadow until 12 A.M.

-We went to the lobby on the second floor and tried to sleep.
+We went to the second-floor lobby and tried to sleep.

 I walked up and down the stairs about 5 times during the night because there was no public restroom on the second floor.

-Lora said they got cold sleeping in the corner of the lobby and that it made them sick.
+Lora said they got cold sleeping in the lobby corner and that it made them sick.

 Day 5: January 5, Saturday 2008

 I was up at 6 A.M.
-I went to check on Meadow, and then I went to the cafeteria to eat breakfast.
+I checked on Meadow, then went to the cafeteria for breakfast.

 I ordered muffins, eggs, and bacon, and I went back to the lobby to work on my computer.

-Meadow was dismissed from the hospital at 12: P.M.
-We rode back to the RMH and everyone took a nap.
+Meadow was discharged from the hospital at 12 P.M.
+We rode back to the RMH, and everyone took a nap.

-The RMH had grilled hamburgers for supper and after supper, we talked to other families that were staying at the RMH.
+The RMH had grilled hamburgers for supper, and after supper, we talked to other families staying there.

 Day 6: January 6, Sunday 2008